 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.

 Welcome to the magic of a great Canadian winter.

 Opened in 2012 at Arrowhead Provincial Park just north of Huntsville, Muskoka, Ontario, the Ice Trail a Arrowhead is a 1.3 km skate path set amidst towering, snow-dusted trees that winds through the East River campground.

 Whether you are an expert skater or just starting out, The Ice Trail offers an opportunity for everyone, regardless or age or ability, to enjoy the fresh air of the great outdoors in a whole new way, and to discover the best that a Canadian winter has to offer.
 It’s a blast!

 Keep an eye on the Arrowhead Provincial Park website for details on when the Ice Trail will open for the season – it all depends on the weather of course, and freezing temperatures over a string of nights are needed to lay the track.
-Usually though, things heat up – er freeze over – just after Christmas.
-The park re-opens officially for winter activities (including overnight stays in cabins and Nordic skiing) on December 18, 2015.
+Usually though, things heat up – er..freeze over – just after Christmas.
+The park re-opens officially for winter activities (including overnight stays in cabins and Nordic skiing) in December.

 Kevin Yarde from The Weather Network (right) checking out The Ice Trail.